donnaada/reading-notes/201/class02.md

   - `<`, `<=`, `===`

 - What is the difference between the logical operator && and ||?
   - `&&` check to see if all the expressions evaluate true.
   - `||` check to see if on of the listed expressions evaluate true.

+## This I Want to know

+- Do we use `<abbr>` every single time we have an abbreviation on the page or just the first time?